nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 but processing order of parallel branches is unspecified, and before processing a merging document all **prevs** (branches) must have been processed.

 An algorithm that COULD be used is *Breadth-First-Search*.
-However with branches with more than 1 document the algorithm processes the merging document before all preceding documents were processed.
-This CAN be solved by adding an extra check that re-adds the document to the queue when not all previous documents were processed.
+However with branches with more than 1 document this algorithm processes the merging document before all preceding documents were processed.
+This CAN be solved by adding an extra check that skips the document when not all previous documents have been processed.
+When the missing previous document is processed the merging document will be re-added to the queue for processing.
 The pseudo code for this algorithms looks as follows:

 ```
 given FIFO queue